 Janice Weiner (IA): ‘How Can They Sleep at Night?’

-Weiner is president-elect of her synagogue, Agudas Achim, and on its safety committee, an area where she gained expertise while in the Foreign Service.
+Janice Weiner (61), a Democrat from Iowa City, IA, is president-elect of her synagogue, Agudas Achim, and on its safety committee, an area where she gained expertise while in the Foreign Service.
 She is very active in the Democratic Party, serving as first vice-chair of the Johnson County Democrats (the “bluest county in Iowa”) and was recently elected to the city council in Iowa City.
 She also serves on the Iowa City Foreign Relations Council.

 Do you believe the candidate(s) you support are honest?